François Flameng

-François Léopold Flameng (6 December 1856 – 28 February 1923) was a notable French painter during the last quarter of the 19th century and the first quarter of the 20th.
-He was the son of Léopold Flameng, a celebrated printmaker, and received a first-rate education in his craft.
+François Léopold Flameng (6 December 1856 – 28 February 1923) was a French painter of the late 19th and early 20th centuries.
+He was the son of printmaker Léopold Flameng who educated him.

 Biography

 Upon completing his studies with his father, he attended the École Nationale Supérieure des Beaux-arts, where his primary instructor was Alexandre Cabanel.
 Beginning in 1870, he made reproductions of the works of several famous artists, for the catalogue of the Durand-Ruel gallery.
-He made his debut at the Salon in 1875 with his painting The Lectern.
+He made his debut at the Salon of 1875 with his painting The Lectern.

 In 1881, he married Henriette Augusta Turque (1863–1919); the daughter of Edmond Turquet, the Undersecretary of State.
 They would have two daughters: Jean (1882–1915) and Marie (1884–1969), who married the tennis player Max Decugis.
 Their friends, John Singer Sargent and Paul Helleu, were regular guests at their home.

 In 1891, He designed sketches for the first French bank note to be produced with the four-color process.
 A 1000 Franc note with the design was created in 1897, but never issued.
 It was used for a 500 Franc note in 1938, with different colors.

 Tsar Alexander III invited him to Gatchina Palace in 1894, to create portraits of members of the Imperial Court and other aristocrats.
 From 1895 to 1897 he was one of six artists who participated in decorating the new Salle Favart, home of the Opéra-Comique.
 In 1900, he created a decorative mural of Paris at Le Train Bleu, a restaurant in the main hall of the Gare de Lyon.

 In 1905, he was named a Professor at the National School of Fine Arts.
 That same year, he was elected to a seat at the Academy of Fine Arts, replacing William Bouguereau.
 In 1912, he was elected Mayor of the commune of Courgent; holding that post until 1917.

 He was one of the first Army Painters to join an Army mission in 1914, going straight to front in Aisne.
 There, he made sketches that he turned into paintings when he returned to his studio.
 In 1919, a few months after the war ended, his wife died from a disease she contracted while volunteering at a hospital in Mantes-la-Jolie.
 The following year, he was named a Commander in the Legion of Honor for his wartime service.
 He was also named honorary president of the "Society of Military Painters" and an accredited documenter for the Ministry of War.